-To find out more visit: www.newcastle.co.uk/financial-advice
+To find out more visit: www.newcastle.co.uk/home-insurance

-Newcastle Building Society introduces to Newcastle Financial Advisers Limited for advice on investments, pensions, life and protection insurance, and inheritance tax planning.
-Aspects of inheritance tax planning are not regulated by the Financial Conduct Authority.
-Newcastle Financial Advisers is a trading name of Newcastle Financial Advisers Limited which is an appointed representative of The Openwork Partnership a trading style of Openwork Limited which is authorised and regulated by the Financial Conduct Authority.
+Newcastle Building Society introduces to Newcastle Financial Advisers Limited for advice on Investments, Pensions, Life and Protection Insurance and Inheritance Tax Planning.
+Newcastle Financial Advisers Limited is an appointed representative of The Openwork Partnership which is a trading style of Openwork Limited which is authorised and regulated by the Financial Conduct Authority.

-Approved by the Openwork Partnership on 28/03/24
+Approved by the Openwork Partnership on 31/08/23